systopia/de.systopia.selfservice/docs/use-case.md

 # Use Case

 This extension is best described in a use case.
 Suppose your organization has members and you want to allow your members to get access to their personal data via an online formular.
-Your members shall be able to see and update some of the data that is stored in CiviCRM in their corresponding contact, i.e. their name, address and membership status.
+Your members shall be able to see and update some of the data that is stored in CiviCRM in their corresponding contact, i.e. their name, address and telephone number.

 However, you don't want to create an account in Drupal and/or CiviCRM for every member of your organization.
 This is where the selfservice extension comes into play.